jekyll/minima/cv.md

 ### Academic Achievement

+- The 10th Humanities and Social Sciences Achievement Award for Higher Education Institutions (2026)

-- The 18th Beijing Excellent Achievement Award in Philosophy and Social Sciences (2025)
+- The 18th Beijing Excellent Achievement Award in Philosophy and Social Sciences (2026)

 - Contemporary Economics Doctoral Innovation Project [ National Award for Outstanding Doctoral Dissertation, ONLY 10 ] (2024)